blackducksoftware/ohloh_api/reference/contributor_language_fact.md

 A ContributorLanguageFact is part of an Analysis, and is derived from lower-level statistics contained within the [Analysis](/reference/analysis.md).
 New ContributorLanguageFacts are created for each Project contributor whenever a new Analysis is created for the Project.

-ContributorLanguageFacts only exist after Ohloh has downloaded and analyzed the project source code.
+ContributorLanguageFacts only exist after Open Hub has downloaded and analyzed the project source code.

 ### Properties